-In case of doubt, the other affected center and NDS must be contacted before compilation to avoid duplication.
+In case of doubt, the other affected centre and NDS must be contacted before compilation to avoid duplication.

-Separation of entries by areas
+Separation of Entries by Areas

 If separate experiments from different service areas with clearly separated results are reported in the same paper, the results should be compiled in separate entries.
 This applies also if the data were measured at one laboratory, and, subsequently, analysed at another laboratory and the laboratories are in different areas.